ether/etherpad-lite/doc/api/hooks_server-side.md

 ## aceAttribClasses
 Called from: src/static/js/linestylefilter.js

-Things in context:
-1. Attributes - Object of Attributes

 This hook is called when attributes are investigated on a line.
 It is useful if you want to add another attribute type or property type to a pad.

+An attributes object is passed to the aceAttribClasses hook functions instead of the usual context object.
+A hook function can either modify this object directly or provide an object whose properties will be assigned to the attributes object.

 Example:

 ```
-exports.aceAttribClasses = function(hook_name, attr, cb){
+exports.aceAttribClasses = (hookName, attrs, cb) => {
-  attr.sub = 'tag:sub';
-  cb(attr);
-}
+  return cb([{
+    sub: 'tag:sub',
+  }]);
+};
 ```

 ## exportFileName